 Component testing is testing pieces of an ICS separately from the rest of the system.
 These tests usually work with the target component isolated (disconnected) from the rest of the ICS.
 An example of a component test is a PLC, RTU, HMI application, or database that plays a significant role in the ICS.

-Pros: Component tests allow the assessment team to work on a piece of the ICS without the liability of causing cascading problems in the rest of the system.
+For: component tests allow the assessment team to work on a piece of the ICS without the liability of causing cascading problems in the rest of the system.
 This type of test allows the assessment team to explore how this component operates and whether it has inherent security problems.

-Cons: Isolating a component from the rest of the ICS means that the team will not be able to observe how the target interacts with the rest of the system.
+Against: isolating a component from the rest of the ICS means that the team will not be able to observe how the target interacts with the rest of the system.
 This situation may not exercise code segments that could be vulnerable to a cyber attack.
-The team could create their own client to interact with the target component, but this effort takes considerable time as the protocol may be extensive (e.g., ICCP).
+The team could create their own client to interact with the target component, but this effort takes considerable time as the protocol may be extensive (e.g. ICCP).
 Also, the system vendor may not publish the documentation required to directly communicate with the component because the system vendor intended it to be used in conjunction with the rest of the ICS.

-The team will need access to the component they intend to test.
+- Resources and prerequisites for testing: The team will need access to the component they intend to test.
 This component will not be available for service for the course of the testing and potentially afterward if it is damaged during testing.
 The team will benefit by understanding how this component is used in the larger ICS.
 For example, if the team can capture network traffic to and from the component before it is isolated from the rest of the system, they are able to search for normal traffic sequences that can be tested offline.
-An RTU may be capable of talking over many different protocols; therefore, the team should focus on the one that is being used at the target installation.

-The target component will be offline for the duration of the test.
+An RTU may be capable of talking over many different protocols; therefore, the team should focus on the one that is being used at the target installation. - Potential impact of the testing: The target component will be offline for the duration of the test.
 Therefore, crashes in this component will have no effect on the rest of the ICS.
-However, if this component is part of a redundant pair, a dependency problem may exist because the target component may be left in a state where is cannot be quickly placed back in service.

-Component testing may uncover vulnerabilities that can be accessed in a direct attack.
+However, if this component is part of a redundant pair, a dependency problem may exist because the target component may be left in a state where is cannot be quickly placed back in service. - Description of the types of results to expect: Component testing may uncover vulnerabilities that can be accessed in a direct attack.
 If the configuration of this component does not allow it to authenticate a user, this would be an example of a problem that is inherent in the component.
-Vulnerabilities that stem from interactions with other components may or may not be exposed in this type of test due to the target being isolated.

-Component testing will be most effective in determining whether this component is vulnerable to a direct attack.
-In this scenario, the attacker has gained network access to this component and is trying to attack it using the network footprint of the component.

-A good example of a component test is when the assessment team attacks a controller, RTU, or PLC that is not connected to any real input/output (I/O) lines and is also isolated on the IP network.
+Vulnerabilities that stem from interactions with other components may or may not be exposed in this type of test due to the target being isolated. - Level of security assurance to expect: Component testing will be most effective in determining whether this component is vulnerable to a direct attack.
+In this scenario, the attacker has gained network access to this component and is trying to attack it using the network footprint of the component. - Example: a good example of a component test is when the assessment team attacks a controller, RTU, or PLC that is not connected to any real input/output (I/O) lines and is also isolated on the IP network.